Est.2010

 Helping them work smarter by improving planning accuracy, identifying risks before they happen, and freeing up time for more strategic, human decisions.
 And for people like you who want to launch or progress their career, this is an incredible opportunity to stand out in a fast-changing job market.

-In this guide, I’ll walk you through how AI is being used in project management today, what kinds of tools and processes are shaping the industry, and which AI-related skills and training can help you future-proof your career.
+In this guide, I’ll walk you through how AI is being used in project management today, what kinds of tools and processes are shaping the industry, and which AI-related skills, certifications and training, can help you future-proof your career.

 Written by